microchip-pic-avr-examples/avr64du32-serial-bridge-mplab-mcc/README.md

 1. For communication with the EEPROM, disconnect jumper 13 (EEPROM HOLD), as the Curiosity Nano LED conflicts with this signal.

-2. To communicate with the memory card (*optional*), bridge the PF0 contacts located on the back of the Curiosity Nano.
-However, this will cause issues with the 32 kHz crystal.
+2. To communicate with the memory card (*optional*), bridge the PF0 contacts (J107) located on the back of the Curiosity Nano and cut strap J109.
+However, this prevents the use of the 32 kHz crystal.

 ## Operation